 SOC 205SL.
-Sociology of Community, 3 credits, offered periodically Conceptualization and evolution of community with a focus on the parture and types of communities in modern society.
-This course is a nature and types of communities in modern society.
+Sociology of Community, 3 credits, offered periodically Conceptualization and evolution of community with a focus on the nature and types of communities in modern society.
 This course is a service-learning course and may require additional time commitment outside of class.
 Students are responsible for any additional costs necessary to complete the service.

 SOC 206.
-Poverty and Homelessness, 2-4 credits, Summer

-Examination of the causes of poverty with an emphasis on the recent increase in homelessness.
+Poverty and Homelessness, 2-4 credits, Summer Examination of the causes of poverty with an emphasis on the recent increase in homelessness.
 A major component of this course involves fieldwork at a homeless shelter.